 David and Goliath: Why You Should Choose Indie Over Amazon

 How many local bookstores have you been to around where you live?
-A quick google search or a peek at Yelp should show you where they are if you haven't already found them and they are usually well worth checking out.
+A quick Google search or a peek at Yelp should show you where they are (if you haven't already found them), and they are usually well worth checking out.
 So many of us turn to Amazon or other online retail giants to get our books.
 And it works!
 The website giants are fast, cheap, and efficient, but there are some very good reasons to quit clicking "add to cart" and start checking out bookstores in your neighborhood.

 Patronizing local bookstores isn't just about you and your books.
-Truly, I'd rather spend an extra dollar or two, or have to hunt around for a little bit for a title to ensure that time and money goes into my local economy and support the vibrancy of my community.
+I'd much rather spend an extra dollar or two, or have to hunt around for a little bit for a title to ensure that time and money goes into my local economy and supports the vibrancy of my community.
 I do not want to live in a world where a physical bookstore isn't accessible to me, or my neighbors, or to my child.

 How many of us have fond memories of wandering bookstores and picking up whats interesting to us on a whim, before the internet had "opinions" on any books, and all we had to rely on was our own judgement?
 Bookstores give you a chance to discover something new and get lost in a lovely, comforting labyrinth of books that an online experience simply can't match.
 My local bookstores are cozy, often have a cat or two wandering around, and have excellent bookish people running the show and making great recommendations.
 You're not just shopping for you, you're creating an experience, interacting with your community, and supporting your local economy all in one enjoyable fell swoop.

 There are a few key reasons why supporting indie bookstores is such an important act.